Eric Casebolt, Texas Cop Who Pinned Black Teenager To The Ground During A Pool Party, Hit With $5 Million Lawsuit

 When 12 police officers from the McKinney Police Department, Casebolt included, showed up, many of the black teenagers started running.

-Neighbors insist that the party was out of control, and that the heavy police response was necessary.
+Neighbors insist that the party was out of control and that the heavy police response was necessary.
 Neighbor Bryan Gestner said that what happened at the pool that day was nothing short of a mob scene.

 “This was a Twitter party that turned into a mob event.
 Jumping pool fence.
 Assaulting 2 security guards, attacking a mother with three little girls.
 The video doesn’t show everything.”